 Ineffective laser hair removal is often a sign of outdated technology, incorrect settings, or treating hair in the wrong growth phase.”

-Exploring Alternative Hair Removal Options
+Other Hair Removal Options

 Photo for a post titled what if laser hair removal doesn't work showing a close-up of a woman getting lasered with a grid drawn on her legs